-The purpose of a pilot study is to help define a conceptual framework and study process that could be used for development of instream flow recommendations for water resource planning purposes in other watersheds.
-The Illinois River system upstream of Tenkiller Reservoir is the suggested study area.
-This stream reach is mostly unregulated.
-That is, it contains no major storage reservoirs or large diversions.
-Also, this reach of the river and two of its tributaries, Baron Fork and Flint creeks, are state-designated scenic rivers.
-An instream flow study focused on fish has already been conducted on the Baron Fork.
+The purpose of a pilot study is to help define a study process that could be used for development of ISF recommendations for water resource planning purposes in other watersheds, if the state should move forward with an ISF program.
+The Illinois River system upstream of Tenkiller Reservoir is the suggested study area for piloting the IFIM process.
+This stream reach is mostly unregulated, i.e., it contains no major storage reservoirs or large diversions.
+However, the effects that streamflow alternatives might have on the downstream operational purposes of Tenkiller Reservoir would need to be assessed.
+Primary out-of-stream (consumptive) water uses include those for domestic and agriculture purposes.
+Instream water flow supports one of the state's most popular destinations for sport fishing, recreational boating, and scenic beauty.
+Also, this reach of the river and two of its tributaries, Baron Fork and Flint Creeks, are state-designated scenic rivers.
+An ISF study focused on fish has already been conducted on the Baron Fork.